auth0/docs/articles/applications/guides/register-native-app.md

 - For Android apps, provide your App Package Name and your Key Hashes

-You can explore all available settings at [Dashboard Reference: Application Settings](/reference/dashboard/settings-applications-advanced).
+You can explore all available settings at [Dashboard Reference: Advanced Application Settings](/reference/dashboard/settings-applications-advanced).